What is Chronic Rhinitis? Causes, Symptoms, & Treatment

 The causes of rhinitis can be categorized as allergic or non-allergic and include the following:

-Allergic Rhinitis: also known as hay fever, this form of rhinitis is produced by the body’s immune system responding to a specific environmental trigger, known as an allergen.
+Allergic Rhinitis: also known as hay fever, is produced by the body’s immune system responding to a specific environmental trigger known as an allergen.
 The immune system accidentally identifies a substance (the allergen) as a threat, activating its response system to neutralize it.
-This involves releasing antibodies which then detect the allergen whenever you experience it, releasing chemicals like histamine into your bloodstream.
+This involves releasing antibodies that detect the allergen whenever you experience it, releasing chemicals like histamine into your bloodstream.
 This then produces the symptoms commonly associated with allergies.
-People can come into contact with an allergen in a variety of ways: ingesting, inhaling, touching, or injecting into the body.
+People can come into contact with an allergen in various ways: ingesting, inhaling, touching, or injecting into the body.
 The most common type of allergen is pollen, which causes seasonal allergies.
 Other sources of allergic rhinitis include pet dander, mold, and fungi.
 Hay fever symptoms include sneezing, nasal congestion, and itching, often triggered by pollen, dust, and animal dander.

-Non-Allergic Rhinitis: less common, non-allergic rhinitis accounts for about one fourth of all rhinitis cases.
-This type is not caused by the body’s immune system but instead by impacted blood vessels in the nose, leading to congestion.
-Non-allergic triggers often include: chemicals with strong odors (detergents, perfumes), tobacco, pollution, and weather changes.
-Non-allergic rhinitis can also be caused by viral infection like the common cold.
+Non-Allergic Rhinitis: less common, non-allergic rhinitis accounts for about one-fourth of all rhinitis cases.
+The body’s immune system does not cause this type but instead by impacted blood vessels in the nose, leading to congestion.
+Non-allergic triggers often include chemicals with strong odors (detergents, perfumes), tobacco, pollution, and weather changes.
+Viral infections like the common cold can also cause non-allergic rhinitis.
 Unlike allergic rhinitis, an itchy nose is typically not a symptom of non-allergic rhinitis.

-Allergy testing is essential for confirming whether symptoms are caused by allergens.
-Common testing methods include skin prick tests and blood tests to identify specific triggers for nasal allergy symptoms.
+Allergy testing is essential for confirming whether allergens cause symptoms.
+Standard testing methods include skin prick and blood tests to identify specific triggers for nasal allergy symptoms.

-To get chronic rhinitis diagnosed, specialists such as ENT doctors and rhinologists conduct various assessments, including medical history, physical examinations, and tests like allergy and imaging tests.
+To diagnose chronic rhinitis, specialists such as ENT doctors and rhinologists conduct various assessments, including medical history, physical examinations, and tests like allergy and imaging tests.

 Treating Chronic Rhinitis Symptoms

-There is a wide range of over the counter medications and natural remedies that people often use to alleviate symptoms.
+People often use a wide range of over-the-counter medications and natural remedies to alleviate symptoms.
 Nonprescription medications include:

 • Antihistamines: taken orally to alleviate allergy symptoms.
-Examples include: Claritin, Zyrtec, Allegra, etc. For mild allergic rhinitis, simpler interventions can be effective in managing less severe symptoms.
+Examples include Claritin, Zyrtec, Allegra, etc. More straightforward interventions can effectively manage less severe symptoms for mild allergic rhinitis.

-• Decongestants: intended to alleviate nasal congestion specifically and can be taken either orally or via nasal spray.
+• Decongestants: are intended to alleviate nasal congestion and can be taken orally or via nasal spray.
 Nasal sprays play a crucial role in reducing inflammation and providing relief from congestion.

-• Antihistamines and decongestants are often combined to comprehensively tackle symptoms and provide relief.
-Additionally, there are various forms of home remedies that people incorporate to alleviate symptoms.
+• Antihistamines and decongestants: are often combined to tackle symptoms and provide relief comprehensively.
+Additionally, people incorporate various forms of home remedies to alleviate symptoms.
 These include:

-• Facial steaming: steam from boiling water, humidifier, or other machine helps drain the mucus that has accumulated in the nose and caused congestion.
+• Facial steaming: steam from boiling water, a humidifier, or another machine helps drain the mucus accumulated in the nose and causes congestion.
 Facial steaming can also help alleviate postnasal drip.

-• Drinking tea, herbal mixtures, honey etc. to alleviate irritation of the throat.
+• Drinking tea, herbal mixtures, honey, etc. alleviating throat irritation.

 If there are structural issues that are contributing to chronic rhinitis, surgery may be a treatment option.
 Issues like a deviated septum can impact sinuses and be corrected through surgery.
 Nasal polyps can also significantly impact chronic rhinitis and may require surgical intervention.

 Allergy shots are another treatment option for allergic rhinitis.
-This immunotherapy helps patients build long-term tolerance to specific allergens by gradually increasing the dosage over time.
-Allergy shots are particularly useful when avoidance of allergens is not possible or when symptoms are difficult to control.
+This immunotherapy helps patients build long-term tolerance to specific allergens by gradually increasing the dosage.
+Allergy shots are beneficial when avoidance of allergens is not possible or when symptoms are difficult to control.

 Tips to Manage Rhinitis with Nasal Sprays